How Does One Rebuild A Life When it’s Been Smashed into Smithereens?

 You should also ask yourself one very practical question: What can I do to change my living space to suit my new life and needs?

 I have a friend who lost his wife and is now in a relationship with someone who is different from his former spouse.
-Although this friend grieved the loss of his wife so sorely, he would one day begin to yearn for female companionship again.
+Although this friend grieved the loss of his wife so sorely, after having cared for her for years, he would one day begin to yearn for female companionship again.
 He met someone who now complements who he is now, and they are having a great time together.
+He did this after nine months which brings me to this salient point: there is no discretionary time frame after the loss of a spouse to pursue one’s own desire to seek companionship again.
+Old rules like waiting a year after are no longer viable and whenever you’re ready to move on it’s fine.
+If you’re never ready, that’s fine too.
+Your life is yours.

 We as human beings are always in transition, because the world is ever-changing, situations change, death changes those who are affected, as it should, as we become cognizant of our own mortality and the time we have left.
 We must not get stuck in the past and we must continue to live and thrive and be hopeful about our future.
 Death then, can become the catalyst for new opportunities to come to fruition in one’s life.
 After a time, we may or we may not come to this realization, but if we do, we must seize the time.
 Staying stuck in the past does not stretch us, and may do more harm than good.